OTA updates

 available

-: an update is available for this deviceupdating
+: An update is available for this deviceupdating

-: update is in progress.
+: Update is in progress.
 During this the progress in % and remaining time in seconds is also added to the payload, example:{"update": {"state": "updating","progress":13.37,"remaining": 219}}

 .idle

-: no update available/in progress
+: No update available/in progress

-To protect privacy it is possible to limit how often third party servers may be contacted.
 You can set the minimum time that should pass between two firmware update checks, in minutes.
 The default is 1440 minutes (1 day).
 Here it is set to check at most every two days:

 ota: